hydroperfox/pixelfusion/README.md

 * Bitmap = pixel grid
 * Bitmap channels = red, green, blue, alpha
 * Sketch shapes and rasterize them as you wish.
-* Save the project as a PSD file, a PNG file, or a SVG file.
+* Save the project as a PSD file, a PNG file, a JPEG file, a BMP file, a GIF file, or a SVG file.
+* Save the timeline as an image sequence.

 ## Path tool